AhmedRaja1/KHUD-KA-OPERATING-SYSTEM/README.md

 ### What kind of OS are we building?

-The  is to build a very simple UNIX-based operating system in C++, not just a "proof-of-concept".
+The main motive is to build a very simple UNIX-based operating system in C++, not just a "proof-of-concept".
 The OS should be able to boot, start a userland shell, and be extensible.

 ![Screen](./preview.png)
  # CONTRIBUTED BY RAJA AHMED FROM PAKISTAN 💚